hirotakahiraki/hirotakahiraki.github.io/content/en/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Human-Computer Interaction(HCI), Machine Learning, speech.
+bio: My research interests include Human-Computer Interaction(HCI), Machine Learning, Speech Interface.

 # Interests to show in About widget
 interests: